-- [21] The Respondent defended the 2013 assessment by providing the Board with a 55 page disclosure package marked as Exhibit R-1. - [22] The Respondent explained to the Board that the assessment and similar assessments were prepared using the direct sales comparison methodology.
+- [21] The Respondent defended the 2013 assessment by providing the Board with a 69 page disclosure package marked as Exhibit R-1. - [22] The Respondent explained to the Board that the assessment and similar assessments were prepared using the direct sales comparison methodology.
 The Respondent advised the Board that "there is ample data from which to derive reliable estimates and only a portion of the inventory is traded based on its ability to generate income.
 A large percentage of industrial property in Edmonton is owner-occupied, and as such has no income attributable to it" [Exhibit R-1 page 6]. - [23] The Respondent advised the Board that sales occurring from January 2008 through June 2012 were used in the model development and testing.
 Factors found to affect value in the warehouse inventory are as follows: total main floor area (per building), site coverage, effective age (per building), condition (per building), location of the property, main floor finished area, as well as finished area (per building).
-The most common unit of comparison for industrial properties is value per square foot of building area [Exhibit R-1 pages 8, 9 and 10].
+The most common unit of comparison for industrial properties is value per square foot of building area [Exhibit R-1 pages 7-11].

-- [24] The Respondent provided the Board with maps, photographs and assessment details of the subject property's assessment [Exhibit R-1 pages 12-18]. - [25] In support of the City of Edmonton's assessment, the Respondent presented 3 sale comparables.
-The sales ranged in year built from 1998 to 2008 and ranged in site coverage from 29% to 33%.
-The total building size ranged from 30,078 to 51,586 square feet and the time-adjusted sale price per square foot of total building ranged from \$152.00 to \$184.00 [Exhibit R-1 page 25]. - [26] The Respondent presented 4 equity assessment comparables to the Board.
-The comparables ranged in effective age from 1999 to 2004, and site coverage ranged from 29% to 34%.
-The total building size ranged from 40,686 to 51,786 square feet.
-The assessments per square foot of total building area ranged from \$133 to \$144 [Exhibit R-1 page 36]. - [27] The Respondent advised the Board regarding law and legislation issues as follows: - a.
+- [24] The Respondent provided the Board with maps, photographs and assessment details of the subject property's assessment [Exhibit R-1 pages 12-17]. - [25] In support of the City of Edmonton's assessment, the Respondent presented 3 sale comparables.
+The comparables ranged in year built from 1998 to 2008 and ranged in site coverage from 29% to 33%.
+The total building size in terms of square feet ranged from 30,078 to 51,586 square feet.
+The time adjusted sale price per square foot of total building area ranged from \$152.00 to \$184.00 [Exhibit R-1 page 23]. - [26] The Respondent advised the Board regarding law and legislation issues as follows: - a.
 Market value within a range.
-"The MGB has ruled on a number of occasions that market value encompasses a range of values and the issue is whether the assessment falls within that range of values" [Exhibit R-1 page 37]. - b.
+"The MGB has ruled on a number of occasions that market value encompasses a range of values and the issue is whether the assessment falls within that range of values" [Exhibit R-1 page 51]. - b.
 The 5% Range.
-"Both the ARB and MGB have ruled on numerous occasions that it would not alter an assessment, if the requested change to the assessment, or if the evidence indicates a change to the assessment within 5%" [Exhibit R-1 page 38]. - c.
+"Both the ARB and MGB have ruled on numerous occasions that it would not alter an assessment, if the requested change to the assessment, or if the evidence indicates a change to the assessment within 5%" [Exhibit R-1 page 52]. - c.
 Burden of Proof or Onus of the Parties.
 "The onus rests with the Complainant to provide sufficiently convincing evidence on which a change to the assessment can be based.
-The Complainant's evidence needs to be sufficiently compelling to allow the Board to alter the assessment" [Exhibit R-1 page 40]. - d.
+The Complainant's evidence needs to be sufficiently compelling to allow the Board to alter the assessment" [Exhibit R-1 page 54]. - d.
 Post-Facto Sales.
-"It is important to note that the use of a post facto, a sale which occurs after July 1st of the assessment year, is restricted.
-The Board may consider such post facto evidence to confirm market trends, however post facto evidence cannot be used in setting value" [Exhibit R-1 page 42]. - [28] The Respondent also addressed the issue of fee simple estate.
-The Respondent advised the Board that "since the assessment is based on the fee simple estate, when examining any sale, it is necessary to ensure that a sale is of the fee simple estate, and does not relate to some other form of interest in the property" [Exhibit R-1 page 34].
+"It is important to note that the use of a post facto, a sale which occurs after July 1st of the assessment year is restricted.
+The Board may consider such post facto evidence to confirm market trends, however, post facto evidence cannot be used in setting value" [Exhibit R-1 page 56]. - [27] The Respondent also addressed the issue of fee simple estate.
+The Respondent advised the Board that "since the assessment is based on the fee simple estate, when examining any sale, it is necessary to ensure that a sale is of the fee simple estate, and does not relate to some other form of interest in the property" [Exhibit R-1, page 34].
 The Respondent also cited Altus Group v.
 The City of Edmonton, 2012 ECARB 000598: